 Run the following command in interface configuration mode to configure multiple IP addresses on the network interface.

 Command Purpose

-ip address ip-address mask secondary Configures multiple IP addresses on the network
+Configures multiple IP addresses on t he

-interface.
+ip address ip-address mask secondary network interface.

 When the IP routing protocol is used to send the route update information, subordinate IP addresses may be treated in different ways.